 sp In the margin and with the correct spelling of the word alongside.
 Misspelt word underlined.

 p In the margin and circle the appropriate part of the sentence to indicate a punctuation error

 ?
 In the margin and underline/mark alongside the appropriate area using a wavy line to indicate some of what has been written does not make sense and should be translated

 // new paragraph

 'AS' in a circle Adult Support

-'PA' in a circle Peer Assessed

 VF Verbal Feedback

-'l' in a circle Independent
+'I' in a circle Independent

 Star, showing positive feedback

 'W' or 'Wish' Showing feedback to show an area for development

 'T' in a circle Target